• Product Introduction

 - npm run build

-- npx edgeone pages deploy -n $PROJECT_NAME -t $EDGEONE_API_TOKEN -e preview
+- npx edgeone makers deploy -n $PROJECT_NAME -t $EDGEONE_API_TOKEN -e preview

 # Scenario 2: Deploy trunk code change (Production)